UniOfGreenwich/softwareproject_-team-1/README.md

 ## Introduction

-The library system design and development continues into Phase/2 documenting a list of diagrammatic sections that meticulously breakdown the system architecture into more manageable and understandable pieces whilst keeping both abstraction for the end user and technicality for the any future maintenance:
+The library system design and development continues into Phase/2 documenting a list of diagrammatic sections that meticulously breakdown the system architecture into more manageable and understandable pieces whilst keeping both abstraction for the end user and technicality for the any future engineers:

 - **Use Case Diagrams**- show which functions of the system interact with the environment.
 - **Sequence Diagrams**- show the actions whilst using the system between the user and system components.